ARCTraining/hpc2-software/book/course/theory.md

 A compiler is a program which translates source code written in a programming language into target code.
 This is typically into machine code to create an executable program.

-ARC3 and ARC4 have the [Intel](https://arcdocs.leeds.ac.uk/software/compilers/intel.html) compiler set as default, with the [GNU](https://arcdocs.leeds.ac.uk/software/compilers/gnu.html) and [LLVM](https://arcdocs.leeds.ac.uk/software/compilers/llvm.html) compilers being popular alternatives available on the module system.
+Aire has the GNU compilers available by default, with the Intel OneAPI compilers being a popular alternative available on the module system.

 #### Interpreters